Problems to Face When There Is Too Much Transmission Fluid

 The foam affects the viscosity of the oil.
 For this reason, the fluid does not flow properly through the gears when you shift them.
 The lack of lubrication will cause the transmission components to overheat, leading to mechanical damage and failure of the transmission.

-While the consequence is the same, automatic and manual transmissions response differently to too much transmission fluid.
+While the consequence is the same, automatic and manual transmissions respond differently to too much transmission fluid.
 In an auto transmission, the gears will compress, causing the foam to implode inside.
-It will affect the hydraulic pressure and cause further damage because the auto gearbox relies on that pressure for working properly.
+It will affect the hydraulic pressure and cause further damage because the auto gearbox relies on that pressure to work properly.

 An overfilled manual transmission, on the other hand, will show issues with the clutch.
-The excess oil will leak from the vent that affects the clutch and results in a gear-shifting problem.
+The excess oil will leak from the vent affect the clutch and result in a gear-shifting problem.

 How Much Fluid Should the Transmission Have?